Stefan Arestis | Jun 10, 2017 | 0

 It was absolutely fine.
 We never faced any homophobia.
 We only faced the day to day practical problems all bars face such as complaints from the neighbours about the noise.

-The 2 Colours bar is where I perform in and manage the drag shows.
-It is at #225 on Street 13.
+- AV Bar 225: this used to be 2 Colours which I used to own and where I perform and manage the drag shows.
+It is open every day from 5pm till late and is located at #225 Preah Ang Eng, Street 13.

-The Rainbow bar is owned by the very friendly Doug from Canada.
-They also have drag show nights and great cocktails.
+- Toolbox: very stylish bar owned by the very friendly Doug from Canada.
+They also have drag show nights and delicious Expresso Martini cocktails.
+Rainbow bar is open everyday from 6pm and is located at #46E on Street 174.

-#07 Which are your favourite clubs for a gay night out in Phnom Penh?
+#7 Which are your favourite gay clubs in Phnom Penh?

-#08 Are there any gay friendly hotels in Phnom Penh you recommend for gay travellers?
+#8 Any gay hotels in Phnom Penh you recommend?

 RAMBUTAN Book online